dcoates83/Azure-Sky-Ragdolls/pages/about.md

                   class="ragdoll-img">
                 <!-- maybe anchor burmese -->
 <div>
-                  <p>Sepia Minks express the have a slightly different portion of the Burmese gene from both parents.
-Sepias have the
-                    plushest and softest coats of Mink and all Ragdolls.
+                  <p>Sepia Minks have a slightly different portion of the Burmese gene from both parents.
+This results in Sepias having the plushest and softest coats of Mink and all Ragdolls.
 Sepia Minks are uncommon.
                   </p>
                 </div>
               </div>